 Blog

-How to Eat Heatlthy On The Run
+How to Eat Healthy On The Run

 • Prioritize protein at every meal!
 For women, this is one palm size serving and for men, 2 palm size servings.

-• Don’t skip meals as this leads to overeating later in the day.
-Eat 3 balanced meals per day, each featuring a source of protein, smart carbs, heart-healthy fats, and veggies.
+• Eat 3 Balanced meals per day featuring a source of protein, smart carbs, heart-healthy fats, and veggies.

-Now the fun part – helping you vet the better-for-you options at the most popular fast foods chains becasue let’s be real – there are times when you have to hit up that drive-through out of desperation and hunger.
-Prepare yourself checking out the lsits below so you are redy the next time those golden arches call your name.
+____________________________________________________________________________________________________________________ FAST FOOD CHAINS Now the fun part – helping you vet the better-for-you options at the most popular fast foods chains becasue let’s be real – there are times when you have to hit up that drive-through out of desperation and hunger.
+Note: these recommendations focus on high protein, low excess fat, smart carbs, and yes, even veggies!
+Wendy’s

 • Grilled Chicken Sandwich + Side Salad